 Cuts made in order to make the work suitable for the audience established by the similarly cut cinema version, in accordance with BBFC policy.

-audio commentaries and any special features, which are classified as standalone works.
-The 2 Fast 2 Furious DVD included some deleted scenes as part of its special features package, and one of these scenes was the original, uncut version of the kicking
+This includes audio commentaries and any special features, which are classified as standalone works.
+The 2 Fast 2 Furious DVD included some deleted scenes as part of its special features package, and one of these scenes was the original, uncut version of

-scene, which contained not only the footage missing from the UK cinema version but the three blows removed from the scene for the MPAA.
-Naturally, given that this footage restored shots missing from the cut cinema version, the BBFC demanded cuts to the
+the kicking scene, which contained not only the footage missing from the UK cinema version but the three blows removed from the scene for the MPAA.
+Naturally, given that this footage restored shots missing from the cut cinema version, the BBFC demanded

 Uncut and 15 rated on 2006 DVD